talpor/django-dashing/docs/getting-started.rst

 **REPOSITORY**

-A remote location with a repositories.json file, here are specified the third-party widgets with the remote location to download the static files
+A remote location with a repositories.json file is specified by the third-party widgets with the remote location to download the static files.

 **LOCALES**

-A list or tuple of locales to load the neccesary i18n resources to configurate momentjs, you can load more that one but by default moment will be configured with the first.
+A list or tuple of locales to load the neccesary i18n resources to configurate momentjs.
+You can load more than one but by default, one moment will be configured with the first.

 The list of valid locales are: